raraz15/automatic_bass_line_transcriber/README.md

     It will create the json file that keeps the file structure and create some of the main directories.

 2) Put your audio clips to data/audio_clips directory

+3) Create a track_dicts.json file

+    This file should hold the BPM, key informatin of the tracks.
+    An example can be found in data/metadata/track_dicts.json